 Reschedule/Cancel a Field Trip

-- To reschedule/cancel a field trip, you must contact Visitor Services as soon as possible.
+- To reschedule/cancel a field trip, notify Visitor Services immediately.

-- While the Museum will try to accommodate schedule changes, we cannot guarantee the availability of admission tickets if school groups are not able to visit at the originally scheduled day and time.
+- While the Museum tries to accommodate schedule changes, we cannot guarantee the availability of admission tickets if school groups are not able to visit at the originally scheduled day and time.

 Contact Visitor Services for more information or to make adjustments to already scheduled field trips: